ArthurLlew/RenderCube/README.md

 RenderCube (Beta):
 ==============================
-This Minecraft tool ames to provide a way for exporting Minecraft builds into _Blender_ even if the game uses other mods.
+This Minecraft tool aims to provide a way for exporting Minecraft builds into _Blender_ even if the game uses other mods.
 The tool consists of a Minecraft mod and a _Blender_ addon, used to load exported geometry.